jeeneo/dejpeg/README.md

 <summary>do you use AI?</summary>
 <br>

-I partially use Generative AI, (ChatGPT, Github Copilot, et. al.) for some of the complicated tasks and problems, but not for everything.
+I partially use Generative AI, (ChatGPT, Github Copilot, et. al.) for some complicated tasks and problems.

-I believe AI has its place, as a tool, not as a replacement.
+AI has its place, as a tool, not as a replacement.

-I only use it in my IDE, all my comments, changelogs (except for one, which it messed up), and interactions with me are typed out by me, from my brain.
+I only use it in my IDE, all my comments, changelogs, and interactions with me are typed with my hands, from my brain.

 I do not pay for access to generative AI as well, i use whatever free tier is available

-if you check, you can see Google's "Jules AI" as a contributor (if its still there) and it made a PR based on things i described which completely broke the entire app.
+If you see Google's "Jules AI" as a contributor (if its still there), I tried it out and it created a PR based on things I described, but didn't go as planned and reverted all changes.

 and no, this text wasn't written by AI.